English for you – but in the camp standardly we only speak german! OK most of us can speak “broken”-english and we all have hands and feet…

 Our camps are organized 100% on a voluntary basis – so to speak, nobody gets paid for the camp organization.
-Everything runs alongside school, studies or work.
-Some are so connected that they even use their annual holiday for the WorkCamp time Because they are not students or pupils.
+Everything runs alongside school, studies, or work.
+Some feel so connected that they even use their annual holiday for the WorkCamp time because they are not students or pupils.
 That’s why we only organize one WorkCamp per year, which takes place for one week and, of course, the camp language is only German.

 We would like to welcome around 5 participants from outside Germany in the future.
-This would add a splash of color to our group and broaden the view of our German “I’m not new.
+This would add a splash of color to our group and broaden the view of our german participants.

 How to get to Leipzig (but please do not buy tickets yet!
-You will only receive binding information from us four weeks before the camp whether the camp will actually take place).
+You will only receive binding information from us whether the camp actually takes place four weeks before it).

 By train – to Leipzig

 – here is the link from Google Maps, which shows you three possibilities – we have described the S-Bahn variant below